JurgenCruz/HomeServerSetup/Configure technitium dns.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](Configure%20technitium%20dns.md)
 [![es](https://img.shields.io/badge/lang-es-blue.svg)](Configure%20technitium%20dns.es.md)

 Technitium is a DNS and DHCP server that runs from a Docker container.
-We will configure the Technitium DNS Docker stack; we will configure the firewall to allow the necessary ports; and we will bring the stack up through Portainer.
+We will configure the Technitium DNS Docker stack; we will configure the firewall to allow the necessary ports; and we will bring the stack up through Dockhand.
 Since the DNS will run inside the server, we need to assign the server a static IP on the local network.
 We will configure the server to not use DHCP and assign itself an IP on the network.
 The stack consists of the following containers:

 - Technitium: DNS and DHCP server.